dengwirda/jigsaw/README.md

 Additional information, documentation, online tutorials and references are available <a href="http://sites.google.com/site/dengwirda/jigsaw">here</a>.
 A repository of 3D surface models generated using `JIGSAW` can be found <a href="https://github.com/dengwirda/jigsaw-models">here</a>.

+## `License`

+This program may be freely redistributed under the condition that the copyright notices (including this entire header) are not removed, and no compensation is received through use of the software.
+Private, research, and institutional use is free.
+You may distribute modified versions of this code `UNDER THE CONDITION THAT THIS CODE AND ANY MODIFICATIONS MADE TO IT IN THE SAME FILE REMAIN UNDER COPYRIGHT OF THE ORIGINAL AUTHOR, BOTH SOURCE AND OBJECT CODE ARE MADE FREELY AVAILABLE WITHOUT CHARGE, AND CLEAR NOTICE IS GIVEN OF THE MODIFICATIONS`.
+Distribution of this code as part of a commercial system is permissible `ONLY BY DIRECT ARRANGEMENT WITH THE AUTHOR`.
+(If you are not directly supplying this code to a customer, and you are instead telling them how they can obtain it for free, then you are not required to make any arrangement with me.)

+`DISCLAIMER`:  Neither I nor: Columbia University, the Massachusetts Institute of Technology, the University of Sydney, nor the National Aeronautics and Space Administration warrant this code in any way whatsoever.
+This code is provided "as-is" to be used at your own risk.

 ## `Attribution!`

 If you make use of `JIGSAW` please make reference to the following.
 The algorithmic developments behind `JIGSAW` have been the subject of a number of publications, originally stemming from my PhD research at the University of Sydney: